Fountains of Bellagio

 It was conceived by owner Steve Wynn, and built by the design firm WET.
 Work began on the fountain show in 1995, and it opened with the resort on October 15, 1998.
 The attraction was built for $40 million, making it one of the most expensive fountains in the world.
 The Fountains of Bellagio have appeared in numerous films.
 It is a signature attraction for Las Vegas, and one of the most photographed places in the United States.
-It was the largest fountain show in the world until 2009.
+It was the largest fountain show in the world until The Dubai Fountain opened in 2009.

 History

 The Fountains of Bellagio opened on October 15, 1998, along with the Bellagio resort, both built on the former site of the Dunes hotel-casino.
 The shows take place in a man-made lake in front of the resort.
 The Bellagio and its fountain attraction were conceived by casino owner Steve Wynn.
 The attraction was created by the design firm WET, which had never created such a large project before.
 Work began on the attraction in 1995, and it was completed at a cost of $40 million.
 It was one of the most expensive fountains in the world.

 The fountains are among the most photographed places in the United States.
 It was the largest fountain show in the world until The Dubai Fountain, also by WET, was opened in 2009.
 After leaving the Bellagio in 2000, Wynn would later include a water show at his Wynn Macau and Wynn Palace resorts.

 More than 240,000 fountain shows had been performed at the Bellagio as of October 2018.
 A new edition of the show, promoting the final season of Game of Thrones, was unveiled in 2019 and ran for two weeks.
 Scenes from the television show were projected onto a wall of water formed by the fountains, and new technology was installed to shoot flames up from the surface of the water.
 Music from the series was also incorporated into the fountain show.

 The Fountains of Bellagio have been closed on several occasions, for instance during a three-day power outage at the resort in 2004.
 Shows are also canceled if winds reach 25 miles per hour.
 As of 2005, only five shows had ever been canceled because of technical problems.
 The show was temporarily closed in March 2020, amid the COVID-19 pandemic.
 It returned two and a half months later.